mercspring/readme-gen/README.md

 ## Description
 A command line utility that generates a README.md file.
 It is specifically geared towards users wanting to create READMEs for for github project repositories.
 ## Installation
 Clone or download the files from github.
-Then run `npm install` to greab the nessecary node dependencies.
+Then run `npm install` to grab the nessecary dependencies from npm, a package.json file is provided.
 ## Usage
 Run `node index.js` to start the program.
-You will then be asked a series of questions about your project, the resulting information will be used to create a README.md file your current working directory.
+You will then be asked a series of questions about your project.
+The resulting information will be used to create a README.md file your current working directory.
+Can be used to create a README with just the headings by not inputting anything at any of the prompts.
 ## License
 This project is licensed under the MIT license.
 ## Contributions